ethanhs/abserde/README.md

 # Roadmap

-1. Implement dataclass methods

-2. `json` module compatibility
+1. `json` module compatibility

-3. Benchmark and optimize
+2. Benchmark and optimize

-4. Support more than JSON??
+3. Support more than JSON??

 # Usage